TallKite/linnstrument-firmware/README.md

 DRUM PAD MODE

 The note lights become 14 mega-pads that play the 14 drum sounds from the sequencer.
+Great for finger drumming.
+Lets you roll on one note with two or more fingers.
 The mega-pads can be either 2x3 or 3x3.
-Lets you roll on one note with two or more fingers.
 Accessed through the microLinn menu.

 *Details:*
 * *Set PITCH/X on, otherwise a tap that hits two pads will send two notes.
 The drum sounds won't be accidentally pitch-bent because drum pad mode filters out all pitch bends.*